tximista64/tximista64/README.md

 - 👋 Hi, I’m @tximista64
 - 👀 I’m interested in pentesting
 - 🌱 I’m currently learning oscp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blackarch
 - 📫 How to reach me Tximista64@protonmail.com

 <!---